 12. The adverse health effects of climate change can be direct and indirect.
 Climatic extremes such as thermal stress and weather disasters directly affect health.
 Vector-borne disease transmission, water- and food-borne disease transmission, and food and water insecurity indirectly result from climate change.
 Climate change-caused weather disasters, droughts, and diseases further can result in social and economic dislocation, including population displacement (9).
-Women and men (due to their different social roles, legal discrimination, and levels of poverty) are affected differently by the effects of climate change and by extreme climate events and disasters (14).
-Additionally, women's lower socioeconomic position leads them to have less access to information, less control over decisions that affect them, and less access to resources and benefits to be able to respond to climate change and to related dislocation.
-Responses to climate change must take into account these gender differences.
+Women and men (due to their different social roles, legal discrimination, and levels of poverty) are affected differently by the effects of climate change and by extreme climate events and disasters (12).
+Additionally, women's lower socioeconomic position leads them to have less access to information, less control over decisions that affect them, and less access to resources and benefits to be able to respond to climate change and to related dislocation.1 Responses to climate change must take into account these gender differences.

 13. Current vulnerabilities in the population affect the capacity to respond to the impact of climate change.
 Identifying population groups that cannot cope with the effects of climate variability and extremes is essential for designing and implementing effective strategies for climate change and health.
 Many strategies can be adapted from existing preparedness and emergency response actions.
 At-risk populations in the Americas live in areas prone to floods, droughts, and heat waves.
-The most vulnerable groups include children under five, pregnant and lactating women, older adults, the poor and all the socially excluded, indigenous populations and other ethnic groups, and displaced populations living in urban and rural areas.
-Vulnerability can be exacerbated by structural stress factors which exist in many communities in the Americas, such as poverty, food insecurity, social conflict, and disease.
-Low-income countries and areas where under-nutrition is widespread, education is poor, and infrastructure is weak, will face the most difficult challenges in adapting to climate change and its related health consequences.
-Developed countries can also be vulnerable as demonstrated by the impacts of extreme weather events, such as storms, floods and heat-waves.
+The most vulnerable groups include children under 5, women who are pregnant or nursing, older adults, the poor and all the socially excluded, indigenous populations and other ethnic groups, migrant and displaced populations living in urban and rural areas.
+It is important to note that, in general, children are particularly vulnerable to climate change, as a result of diarrheal diseases, malaria, dengue, among other illnesses, associated with hydro-meteorological events.
+Vulnerability can be exacerbated by structural stress factors that exist in many communities in the Americas, such as poverty, food insecurity, social conflict, and disease.2 Low-income countries and areas where under-nutrition is widespread, education is poor, and infrastructure is weak, will face the most difficult challenges in adapting to climate change and its related health consequences.
+Developed countries can also be vulnerable as demonstrated by the impacts of extreme weather events, such as storms, floods, tornadoes, and heat waves.